Deccatron/NoCaller/README.md

-# GhostCaller, Developed By Deccatron
+# NoCaller
 ------------------

-_GhostCaller is an open source Android CallerID spoofer, Written in python._
+_NoCaller is an open source Android CallerID spoofer, Written in python._

-_Please do not use GhostCaller with malitous intent, this program was made purely for educational purposes._
+_Please do not use NoCaller with malitous intent, this program was made purely for educational purposes._